 IMCM research laboratory at the Department of Mechanical and Manufacturing Engineering was established in 1998 with the initial funding support from Office of Naval Research and National Science Foundation.
-The IMCM research lab has several small to large-scale experimental test beds for conduct of machinery condition monitoring for the purpose of fault diagnostics and prognostics.
+The IMCM research lab hosts several small to large-scale experimental test beds for conduct of machinery condition monitoring for the purpose of fault diagnostics and prognostics.

 RESEARCH FOCUS